Ownfos/cpp-tips/README.md

 // If you are sure that such problems (e.g., null pointer exception) don't exist
 // and you need to take care of performance, consider non-owning references.
 //
-// WARNING: this is a personal guideline, so the suggestion might not fit for all situations. template<typename T>
+// WARNING: this is a personal guideline, so the suggestion might not fit all situations. template<typename T>
 void member_type_guideline()
 {